 Mindfulness has healing properties, which is partially why it’s been practiced since early B.C.
 Using mindfulness to feel a little better no matter where you are or what you’re doing takes some practice and appreciation.

 Mindfulness meditation is for everyone.
-Woo!
+Yay!
 While I use it to quiet my busy mind, a mother on maternity leave once said in an MBSR (Mindfulness-Based Stress Reduction) class she wanted to be more present with her infant, and a social worker said he wanted to learn the practice to deal with the stress of helping people get back on track.

 So first, I want you to recognize why you want to practice mindfulness meditation.
 Even if it seems small I guarantee you it’s not.
 When you’re feeling frustrated while practicing, remember your reason.

 Second, simple tips and tricks will help beginners ease their way into the practice, as shown below.

 And third, continue your mindfulness meditation; it’s a self-healing practice that strengthens the mind, body, and soul.